Sexual Assault and Sexual Violence Policy

 5.3 Unsubstantiated or Vexatious Complaints

 Confidentiality is particularly important to those who have disclosed sexual violence.
-The confidentiality of all persons involved in a report of sexual violence must be strictly observed, and the College does its best to respect the confidentiality of all persons, including the complainant, respondent, and witnesses.
+The confidentiality of all persons involved in a report of sexual violence must be strictly observed, and Seneca does its best to respect the confidentiality of all persons, including the complainant, respondent, and witnesses by restricting routine access to information to individuals with a need for such access providing education and training to those who are regularly involved in the administration of reports and complaints.

 However, confidentiality cannot be assured in the following circumstances: